BasicPrimitives/javascript/samples/PartnerItemTypes.md

 # Partner Item Types
-In organizational structure we have situations when people share responsibilities, it is situation of co-CEO's.
-So in order to show such org structure in regular hierarchy we add our second CEO item as child and set its type to Partner.
-Partner item shares its parent's children, so parent and partner have horizontal line connecting them visually into one group and their children connected to it.
+In the organizational structures, we have many exceptions from traditional tree structure visualization.
+The partner item types allow elevating child nodes to the level of their parents.
+So visually, they non-distinguishable from their parents and displayed side by side with them.
+For example, we can use partner item types when we need to show co-CEOs.
+We add our second CEO item as a child item of the first CEO and set its item type to Partner.
+Partner item is placed at the same level as its logical parent and shares its parent's children, so visually, children equally belong to both of them.
+Optionally the parent node and its partner child have a horizontal line connecting them visually into one group.

-Chart supports 3 types of partner types:
+Chart supports three types of partner types:

 * GeneralPartner
 * LimitedPartner
 * AdviserPartner

-They all share children and the difference is how they are connected to each other.
-The following example shows GeneralPartner which is connected to parent of its parent, so visually they are 100% equal on org chart.
+They all share their parents' children, and the difference is in how they connect to their logical parent.
+The following example shows GeneralPartner, which shares children and parents of the logical parent, so visually, they are 100% equal on the org chart.

-For the sake of simplicity Partner restricted off having its own children by design, so if user defines children for partner, they auto converted into partner's assistants.
+For the sake of simplicity, the Partner node can not have its logical children by design, so if you add children to the partner node, they would be auto-converted into partner's assistants.

-Use ItemConfig.adviserPlacementType option to place partners to the left or right side of their parent;
+Use ItemConfig.adviserPlacementType option to place partners to the left or right side of their logical parent;

 ## General Partner